OceaneMichel/SpaceArcadeWeb/README.md

 - Add feedback animation at entrance of the tunnels (not clear)
  - See the bullets through the tunnels
 - Tutorial, menu controls
+ - Change the vitesse according to the game evolution
+ - Add score at the end
+- Gain more points when the speed is high